The Five Senses In Tagalog And 41+ Useful Vocabulary

 What Are The Five Senses In Tagalog?

 Life will be hard without the five senses.
 This is one of the first lessons teachers teach their students in school.
 But if you would like to learn more Tagalog, you should try the Ling app.
-It’s a language app that teaches Tagalog and 60+ languages in a fun and easy way possible, and you can get it from Google Play and the App Store for free.
+It’s a language app that teaches Tagalog and other Asian and Eastern European languages in a fun and easy way possible, and you can download it on your phone, tablet, or start at your desktop.
 For now, here are the five senses in Tagalog and their meaning in English.

 five senses in tagalog sight